vitessio/website/content/en/docs/user-guides/configuration-advanced/authorization.md

    VTTablet to reload the ACL config file from disk by sending a SIGHUP signal to your VTTablet process.

+## Warning regarding ACL reloading
+If you choose to reload the ACL config manually or on an interval, and you are using the `-enforce-tableacl-config` option, your VTTablet processes **will exit** if your table ACL config file contains an invalid configuration at reload time.
+While this might be unexpected, this ensures the highest level of security.
+Accordingly, it is very important to test your ACL config thoroughly before applying, pay attention to access permissions on the ACL config file, etc.

 ## Format of the table ACL config file

 The file specified in the `-table-acl-config` parameter above is a JSON